 Care continued to be taken to ensure staff were trained and supported to a level to meet people's current and changing needs.
+People commented: "The staff are well trained" and "The staff are very competent."
 Staff received a range of training and supervision, which enabled them to feel confident in meeting people's needs and recognising changes in people's health.
 They recognised that in order to support people appropriately, it was important for them to keep their skills up to date.
-Staff received training on subjects including, safeguarding vulnerable adults, the Mental Capacity Act (2005), moving and handling, first aid, dementia awareness, nutrition and diabetes.
-Staff had also completed nationally recognised qualifications in health and social care.
-One staff member commented: "I had lots of training when I started working here."
+Staff received training on subjects including, safeguarding vulnerable adults, the Mental Capacity Act (MCA) (2005), moving and handling, first aid, dementia awareness and diabetes.
+Staff had also completed nationally recognised qualifications in health and social care, including the care certificate.
+The care certificate equips care staff new to health and social care with the knowledge and skills which they need to provide safe, compassionate care.
+One staff member commented: "The training is excellent.
+Anything else you want to do, you can do it."

 People's legal rights were protected because staff knew how to support people if they did not have the mental capacity to make decisions for themselves.
-People's capacity to make decisions about their care and support were assessed on an on-going basis in line with the Mental Capacity Act (MCA) (2005).
+People's capacity to make decisions about their care and support were assessed on an on-going basis in line with the MCA.
 People's capacity to consent had been assessed and best interest discussions and meetings had taken place.
-For example, staff had and continued to work closely with other health and social care professionals with regards to a person's need to remain at the service to keep them safe.
+For example, for suitability of placement.
 This demonstrated that staff worked in accordance with the MCA.
 The MCA provides a legal framework for making decisions on behalf of people who may lack the mental capacity to do so for themselves.

 People who lack mental capacity to consent to arrangements for necessary care or treatment can only be deprived of their liberty when this is in their best interests and legally authorised under the MCA.
 The procedures for this in care homes and hospitals are called the Deprivation of Liberty Safeguards (DoLS).
-The registered manager was in the process of liaising with appropriate professionals in order to inform the submission of DoLS applications for individuals.
+The provider had submitted one application to the local authority deprivation of liberties team which was pending assessment.

 People were supported to maintain a nutritious and balanced diet.
-People were involved in choosing what they wanted to eat with staff support to meet their individual preferences.
-One person commented: "The food is very nice, tasty."
-Meals were cooked freshly by staff and were warming and nutritious.
-For example, on the first day of our inspection, people were enjoying beef stew and dumplings.
+People were involved in choosing what they wanted to eat to meet their individual preferences.
+People commented: "The food is wonderful.
+You can have anything you want.
+Fried eggs, bacon in the morning" and "The food is very nice.
+Homemade, including the soup."
+Meals were cooked freshly on the premises and were warming and nutritious.
+For example, on the first day of our inspection, people were enjoying ham, egg and chips and the second day roast chicken.
 The mealtime experience was a social occasion for people.
 The home smelt lovely with the smell of home cooking.

 Care plans and staff guidance emphasised the importance of people having a balanced and nutritious diet to maintain their general well-being.
 People's weights were monitored on a regular basis.
 Staff recognised changes in people's nutrition with the need to consult with health professionals involved in people's care.

 Speech and language therapists worked closely with people with speech, language and communication problems, and with those with swallowing, drinking or eating difficulties.
 As a result, people were prescribed specific diets to reduce the risks and staff followed the guidance.